How Do You Maintain Forklift Lithium Batteries for Longevity?

 Expert Views

-“Lithium battery maintenance requires paradigm shifts from lead-acid practices.
-The key is proactive voltage monitoring rather than reactive water-level checks.
-Our data shows fleets using predictive analytics achieve 11,000+ cycles versus 8,000 in standard setups.
-Always cross-reference BMS data with manual measurements – sensor drift causes 23% of premature failures.”
+“Lithium battery maintenance requires a shift from traditional lead-acid practices.
+It’s about proactive voltage monitoring rather than reactive maintenance.
+By using predictive analytics, fleets can achieve up to 11,000 cycles compared to the typical 8,000 cycles seen in conventional setups.
+Always cross-check BMS data against manual measurements, as sensor drift is a leading cause of premature battery failure.”

 – Dr. Elena Voss, Chief Engineer at BattCore Technologies